Outsource Partners International: Growth plan

 Outsource Partners International (OPI) is an outsourcing company specializing in finance and accounting outsourcing (FAO) services.
 The company was originally established in 2002 through the acquisition of a big four accounting firm's (KPMG) Business Process Outsourcing (BPO) division and itAccounts.
 OPI handles companies' routine, recurring transactions as well as complex processes such as regulatory compliance, preparation of financial statements and SEC reporting.
 Through its onsite-offshore approach, key members of client staff transfer to OPI, yet remain onsite to interact with client executives and other departments.
 Additional services include revenue processing; vendor and payment processing; payroll and benefits administration; general accounting; financial reporting; fixed assets and capital accounting; cost and inventory accounting; regulatory compliance reporting; and management reporting.
-OPI also offers tax co-sourcing and tax outsourcing solutions for data entry and tax from preparation.
-Clients are typically involved in the service, manufacturing, technology, retail, energy and not-for-profit industries and today, OPI provides services to more than 100 companies located across 9 countries.
+OPI also offers tax co-sourcing and tax outsourcing for data entry and tax from preparation.
+Clients are typically involved in the service, manufacturing, technology, retail, energy and not-for-profit industries.
 While its clients range in size from US$100 million to multi-billion dollar organizations, they average US$76 million in annual revenues.
 Its clients are both publicly traded and privately owned.
 Clients span cross-industry, including: